-As can be seen in Fig.~\ref{fig:sim_result_reject}, \textit{forward\_cem} and \textit{reverse\_cem} clearly deteriorated their control performance in the specific tasks.
-That is, \textit{forward\_cem} could not optimize \textit{swimmer} enough probably due to its relatively large action space, and; \textit{reverse\_cem} failed to acquire the (sub-)optimal solution in \textit{acrobot} due to the interference with the positive/negative updates, implied in the fact that it achieved only the rotation motion while the others succeeded in balancing on the top.
-In contrast, \textit{reject\_cem} succeeded in all the tasks.
-The result that \textit{reacher} by it was slightly inferior to the others due to the ad-hoc implementation of $\bar{\pi}^-(U_t; \theta)$ in eq.~\eqref{eq:policy_not_bad}.
-This improvement should be addressed in the near future.
+First, it was observed that the number of iterations remained constant for each task, indicating an insiginificant increase in the computational cost with the proposal when using the GPU.
+As shown in Fig.~\ref{fig:sim_result_reject}, \textit{forward\_cem} and \textit{reverse\_cem} clearly deteriorated their control performance in specific tasks.
+Apparently, \textit{forward\_cem} could not sufficiently optimize \textit{swimmer}, probably because of its relatively large action space, and; \textit{reverse\_cem} failed to acquire the (locally) optimal solution in \textit{acrobot} due to the interference with the positive/negative updates.
+This is implied by the fact that \textit{reverse\_cem} achieved only the rotation motion, whereas the others succeeded in balancing on the top.
+In contrast, \textit{reject\_cem} succeeded in all tasks, although the result of \textit{reacher} with \textit{reject\_cem} was slightly inferior to that of the others (with no significant difference).
+This results suggested that the ad-hoc implementation of $\bar{\pi}^-(U_t; \theta)$ in eq.~\eqref{eq:policy_not_bad} should be improved in the near future.